All Episodes

 So they have no idea what happened since Sean signed off on Wednesday afternoon.

-And if you're one of those people, you've missed a lot, and we're here to help you understand just how much has changed in the six days since you've heard uh a live radio program.
+And we're here to help you understand just how much has changed in the six days since you've heard a live radio program.

-This horrific story where uh a river rose 26 feet in 45 minutes, uh at least 100 people dead.
+Yeah, well, we've got tragedy in Texas, this horrific story where a river rose 26 feet in 45 minutes, at least 100 people dead.

-The big beautiful bill was signed.
+The Big Beautiful bill was signed.

-We have the Epstein Files bombshell released on Sunday night.
+We have the Epstein files bombshell released on Sunday night.

 Talk about a slow news time.